mjdefrank/MagicCrystalGame/README.md

 Use the "magic crystals" to reach the randomly generated goal.
-Be careful not to exceed the goal, lest you anger the gods of sorcery.
+Be careful not to exceed the goal, lest you anger the gods of sorcery.\
+This project incorporates basic HTML, CSS and Javascript.